jakestanley/setup_windows/README.md

 ##Configuration steps

+- My 'dotfiles' repository now has a batch script for linking files.
+Run this from the dotfiles directory
 - Disable Internet Explorer and/or Microsoft Edge
 - Partition drives and create Linux boot partition (if applicable)
 - Configure paging file